devansharora18/color-palette/README.md

 2. Right-click the added color to copy its HEX or RGBA values.
 3. Click the "+" button to add more colors or right-click to remove colors.
 4. The grid layout adjusts as you add or remove colors.
+5. Click the import button to import colors from a css/html/js file

 ## Contribution Guidelines